 Planetary surface processes and materials

-In our group, we are interested in the surface of objects in our solar systems, and their characteristics allow us to determine the history of such objects.
-We are looking at icy and rocky objects, and investigating their properties by means of laboratory experiments, modelling, and observations (from ground and space-based telescopes).
-Below we provide descriptions of different topics we are working on.
+The surfaces, surface processes and materials of objects in our solar systems allow us to determine the history of planets and moons.
+We are study icy and rocky objects, and investigating their properties by means of laboratory experiments, modelling, and observations (from ground and space-based telescopes).
+Key targets are rocky planets like Venus and Mars, and icy objects like Titan and Enceladus.

 Subsurface ocean and plumes